Get insider access

 No

 The Roborock Q5 has terrible air-sealing performance.
 Fine particles can escape from its dustbin and bypass any filtration apparatus inside the vacuum body, where they are then blown outwards through the LIDAR sensor at the top of the vacuum.
-Consider the Shark AI Ultra Robot as an alternative if you're looking for a vacuum that not only does a better job of sealing in fine allergens, but also comes with a self-emptying base station equipped with a HEPA filter.
+Consider the Shark AI Ultra Robot as an alternative if you're looking for a vacuum that does a better job of sealing in fine allergens and comes with a self-emptying base station equipped with a HEPA filter.

 4.0